zakirkun/infra-go/README.md

-# Insfrastructure Boilerplate for Golang Project
+# Insfrastructure SDK for Golang Project
 Set your configuration in config.toml
 ``` example
 [server]